reyesp23/gpt-ios-localization/README.md

 This GitHub action translates your base language ```.strings``` files into multiple languages using Open AI ```GPT-4``` API and opens a Pull Request with the translations.

 ### Contextual translations
-Add context to improve the translations by simply including a comment on each string:
+Add context to improve the translations by simply including a comment after each string:

 ```
 "sign_in_email_field" = "Sign In"; /* Context: Label used in email field on sign in page */